Corgibyte/tic-tac-toe/README.md

 ## Description

 A simple website that allows you to play tic tac toe.
-It provides the player with the choice of X or O, and then displays the result of the game.
+It provides the player with the choice of X or O, and allows a choice between easy mode (random AI moves) and hard mode (as described [here](https://en.wikipedia.org/wiki/Tic-tac-toe#Strategy)), then displays the result of the game.

 ## Setup/Installation Requirements